 Faye Alexander Nelson

-Nelson is committed to working for progress in her hometown.
-She serves on the Board of Directors for Compuware Corporation, the Detroit Symphony Orchestra, the Henry Ford Health System and Health Network Board and the Parade Company.
-She is also a member of the State Bar of Michigan, Wolverine Bar Association, Life Member of the Sixth Circuit Judicial Conference, Michigan Women's Forum, Leadership Detroit, Detroit Athletic Club and the Economic Club of Detroit.
+She serves on the board of directors for Compuware Corporation, the Detroit Symphony Orchestra, the Henry Ford Health System and Health Network Board, Midtown Detroit, Inc., and the Parade Company.
+She is also a member of the State Bar of Michigan, Wolverine Bar Association, Life Member of the Sixth Circuit Judicial Conference, Michigan Women’s Forum, Leadership Detroit, Detroit Athletic Club and the Economic Club of Detroit.

-Nelson is the recipient of numerous awards including: The Damon J. Keith 24th Annual Soul and Spirit Humanitarian Award, "the Grio's" 100 African American History Makers presented by NBC News, the Milliken Distinguished Service Award from the Michigan Environmental Council, and was recognized by Crain's Detroit Business as one of Metro Detroit's Most Influential Women, Corp!
-Magazine as one of Michigan's Extraordinary Women Leaders, the Michigan Chronicle as a Woman of Excellence, Inforum as one of Southeast Michigan's Most Influential Women Leaders and the Greater Good Award from the National Association of Women Business Owners (NAWBO) for Greater Detroit.
+Nelson is the recipient of numerous awards including the The Damon J. Keith 24th Annual Soul and Spirit Humanitarian Award, “the Grio’s” 100 African American History Makers presented by NBC News, the Milliken Distinguished Service Award from the Michigan Environmental Council, and was recognized by Crain’s Detroit Business as one of Metro Detroit’s Most Influential Women.